Kiguli/PRoTECT/README.md

 ## Artifact Evaluation

 If you are a reviewer for the AE committee, the instructions for how to install and reproduce the results of our paper can be found [here](./Artifact_Evaluation_Instructions.pdf).
 As the tool uses a GUI, we recommend running it on the Virtual Machine provided by the AE Committee that can be found [here on Zenodo](https://zenodo.org/records/10928976), the instructions are partially tailored for this VM.
+Assuming PRoTECT is installed in the home directory then by navigating to the [bash-scripts](./bash-scripts) folder you can simply run:

+`./install_ubuntu22_PRoTECT_and_FOSSIL.sh`

+to install all necessary dependencies and update the PYTHONPATH, etc. apropriately.

 ## Installation

+If you choose to use Mosek you will also need a license that can be acquired [here](https://www.mosek.com/license/request/?i=acp) (free for academics).

+If using Ubuntu, we have provided an installation script that automatically installs all prerequisites and sets up the PYTHONPATH assuming the repository is cloned into the home directory:

+`cd ~/PRoTECT/bash-scripts`

+`./install_ubuntu22_PRoTECT.sh`

+It is also easy to install the tool manually.
 We assume the user has python3 and pip installed on their machine.
 To install necessary dependencies, run from the directory containing the repository: <br><br>`pip install -r requirements.txt`

-If you choose to use Mosek you will also need a license that can be acquired [here](https://www.mosek.com/license/request/?i=acp) (free for academics).

 To use PRoTECT via its GUI, simply navigate a terminal to the current folder and then run `python3 main.py`.
 You can import pre-configured examples into the GUI from the folder [GUI_config_files](./ex/GUI_config_files/) by clicking the button *Import Config*.
 You can also run the examples for the [deterministic](./ex/benchmarks-deterministic/PRoTECT-versions/) and [stochastic](./ex/benchmarks-stochastic/) systems from the respective folders with `python3 <example-name>.py` (You may also need to temporarily add PRoTECT to your PATH using `export PYTHONPATH=/<path-to-PRoTECT>/PRoTECT:$PYTHONPATH` before running the examples this way, or permanently add it to your PATH by appending `export PYTHONPATH=$PYTHONPATH:/<path-to-PRoTECT>/PRoTECT` to the end of the file `~/.profile`, or equivalent, and restarting your computer).
 Helpful information about which files to adjust for your specific machine to edit the PYTHONPATH can be found [here](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath?newreg=2db2ca3b38664e6cbc6121ba55522f63).

 We have provided some tutorial videos which cover the basics of installation and using PRoTECT which can be found [here](https://www.youtube.com/playlist?list=PL50OJg3FHS4ctLItbuyT5Hqqn6HQzJ_g-).

+We have also included a Dockerfile which can run the API scripts for PRoTECT with a default solver of CVXOPT, but cannot support the GUI.
+To build and run this Dockerfile, use the following commands:

+`docker build -t protect .`

+`docker run --rm -it --name protect protect`

+You can add the Mosek license into the Docker image by adapting the following command:

+`docker cp <license-file-on-host-machine> protect:<location-for-license-on-Docker-image>`

 ## Examples